nodemailer/nodemailer-web/content/plugins/create.md

 toc = true
 next = "/next/path"
 prev = "/prev/path"
-weight = 5
+weight = 30
 title = "Create plugins"

 +++

 There are 3 stages a plugin can hook to:

-1. **'compile'** is the step where e-mail data is set but nothing has been done with it yet.
+1. **'compile'** is the step where email data is set but nothing has been done with it yet.
 At this step you can modify mail options, for example modify **html** content, add new headers etc.
 2. **'stream'** is the step where message tree has been compiled and is ready to be streamed.
-At this step you can modify the generated MIME tree or add a transform stream that the generated raw e-mail will be piped through before passed to the transport object
+At this step you can modify the generated MIME tree or add a transform stream that the generated raw email will be piped through before passed to the transport object
-3. **Transport** step where the raw e-mail is streamed to destination
+3. **Transport** step where the raw email is streamed to destination

 ## Including plugins